Spinal Cord and Peripheral Nerve Stimulation

 A trial of spinal cord stimulation is performed in the clinic to see if a positive response is achieved.
 If so, a separate procedure is performed to implant a small rechargeable battery pacemaker and electrical leads underneath the skin.
 The patient uses a remote control to change the stimulation as needed.

-For more information about spinal cord and peripheral nerve stimulation, call the Anesthesiology Pain Clinic, in Seattle, at (206) 223-7582.
+For more information about spinal cord and peripheral nerve stimulation, call the Interventional Pain Clinic, in Seattle, at (206) 223-7582.